 Started in 2017, the Wingates United (Wingate Elementary plus Wingate University) Summer Reading Academy not only works with at-risk students on important skills such as phonics and spelling, but the academy trains teachers in the Orton-Gillingham approach, a structured and multisensory method that works well with struggling readers.
 They practice the tutoring model with a 3:1 student-teacher ratio during the summer and then take what they’ve learned back to their classrooms.

-This year, the Summer Reading Academy reached more than 60 students during three week-long sessions in late July and early August.
+This year, the Summer Reading Academy reached 24 students during three week-long sessions in late July and early August.
 Students in kindergarten through third grade who were reading below grade level were invited with the goal of increasing their reading ability by 15 percent.
 Another goal of the program is to continue to develop a specially trained pool of teachers — some already teaching in Union County Public Schools and others enrolled in Wingate bachelor’s and master’s degree programs — who are skilled at reading assessment and in the Orton-Gillingham approach.

 Now that summer is over and the school year has begun, the focus will shift to an after-school tutoring program led by trained Wingate University students, with the hope of keeping the momentum going.
 Reading Academy students’ skills will be tested in December to assess growth in phonemic awareness, phonics knowledge, word reading growth and spelling growth.
 Organizers hope for at least a 15 percent increase in each area.